MomentsLD/moments/docs/modules/two_locus_selection.rst

 that we observe `n_{AB}` haplotypes with `A` and `B` coupled in the same sample?
 This marginal distribution will depend on :math:`\rho`:

-.. todo:: Cache the results from Hudson's algorithm for these same parameters, plot side
-    by side in the same bar plot.

 .. jupyter-execute::

     def nAB_slice(F, n, nA, nB):